Fundament-Software/scopes/doc/cpp_users.rst

 In Scopes, scoping is controlled either by parentheses or indentation.
-To permit users to freely exchange code without friction, the indentation level is fixed at four spaces, and the use of tab characters for indentation is not permitted.
+To permit users to freely exchange code without friction, the indentation level is fixed at four spaces outside of parenthesed expressions, and the use of tab characters for indentation is not permitted.

 Symbols
 -------